TeemuSailynoja/ulticlips/README.md

 ## License

-This project is licensed under the GNU General Public License v2.0 License - see the LICENSE.md file for details.
+This project is licensed under the GNU General Public License v2.0 License - see the [LICENSE](LICENSE) file for details.